-Firstly, you need to understand what chatbots are:
+Firstly, we need to understand what chatbots are

 A chatbot is merely a computer/software program that simulates human conversations and tasks by using artificial intelligence.
 It creates interaction between humans and machines via messages or voice command.
 Amazon’s Alexa and Apple’s Siri are two popular examples of a conversational bot.
 Facebook Messenger’s chatbot, SMS chatbots, and social media bots are other examples.